-GD Assist takes care of all of your medical needs locally and internationally.
-We have established cooperation with over 200 hospitals, pharmacies, and diagnostic centers all over the country, which can offer a wide range of discounts and other value-added services to our valued clients.
-From our inception in 2014, GD Assist Limited has been working as a Medical Value Travel Management Company.
-We started with Malaysia and currently we are also working with renowned hospitals in India, Thailand,
+GD Assist provides comprehensive medical services both domestically and overseas.
+We have partnered with more than 200 hospitals, pharmacies and diagnostic centres nationwide to provide various discounts and additional beneficial services to our clients.

-Singapore, Sri Lanka, UAE and Turkey.
-GD Assist is the exclusive representative of the Malaysia Healthcare Travel Council (MHTC) in Bangladesh.
+Since our inception about a decade ago, GD Assist has been operating as a Medical Value Travel Management Company.
+We began in Malaysia and have expanded to collaborate with prestigious hospitals in India, Thailand, Singapore, Sri Lanka, UAE, and Turkey.
+In fact, GD Assist is the sole agent of the Malaysia Healthcare Travel Council (MHTC) in Bangladesh.

-Our healthcare services include: Corporate medical setup, Doctor's facilitation, Corporate wellness sessions, Medical value travel, Doctor's appointment (local and international), Visa invitation letter, Tele-video consultation (local and international), Second medical opinion, Air ambulance, Ground ambulance, Meet the consultants, Consultancy and advisory services, Third-party administration, Group health insurance, Health@connect card, Medical packages, Medicine and medical equipment supply, Home blood sample collections, Covid-19/ Dengue test (home sample collection), Prescription review, Portable ECG/X-Ray service, One Bank Medical card (global transaction), Nanny/Caregiver/Nurse home service.
+Our healthcare services encompass such facilities as corporate medical establishment, doctor's assistance, corporate wellness workshops, medical tourism, doctor's appointment scheduling (domestic and international), visa invitation letters, tele-video consultations (domestic and international), and second medical opinions (SMO).
+We also facilitate air ambulance, ground ambulance, consultant meetings, consultancy and advisory services, outsourced administration, Group health insurance, Health@connect card, medical packages, supply of medicine and medical equipment, etc. We also offer services such as home blood sample collections, Covid-19 and dengue tests with home sample collection, prescription review, portable ECG/X-ray services, One Bank Medical card for global transactions, and nanny/ caregiver/nurse home services.

-GD Assist Limited is a leading travel management company in Bangladesh, having a strong presence and sound financial strength.
-We deal with corporates, MNCs, and leisure traffic.
-For our corporate clients, we offer onsite/implant travel concierge services based on feasibility and requirement, thus providing a one-stop solution for both international and domestic travel.
+As a prominent travel management firm in Bangladesh, we have a robust presence and solid financial stability.
+We cater to corporations, multinational corporations and leisure travellers.
+We provide onsite/implant travel concierge services for our business clients based on practicality and necessity, offering a comprehensive solution for international and domestic travel.

-Our travel services include: Accommodation, Air tickets, Visa application and assistance, Travel insurance, Lounge access, Transfer services, Package tours, Meeting, Incentive, Conference, and Exhibition (MICE) services, Europe train tickets, Airlines loyalty cards, Airport meet and greet services.
+Our travel services encompass accommodation, air tickets, visa application and assistance, travel insurance, lounge access, transfer services, package tours, meeting, incentive, conference, and exhibition (MICE) services, Europe rail tickets, airlines loyalty cards, and airport meet and greet services, etc.